 Planning to travel abroad soon?
-A Good travel experience is the result of a good planning.
+Good travel experience is the result of good planning.
 An international travel calls for extra steps and research to ensure a stress-free experience.
 That applies to any trip you take, but it’s actually true when you’re heading to a foreign country.
 In addition, before planning any trip you require to take care of things like lodging, visiting restaurants, hiring a cab, and so on.
-Meanwhile in between this discussion, let us not forget one very important point while we are travelling, which is whether to tip or to not.
+Meanwhile in between this discussion, let us not forget one very important point while we are traveling, which is whether to tip or to not.
 Tipping can be confusing as the protocol varies by country.
 In some parts of the world, tipping can be considered rude, whereas in other areas it is rude to avoid.

 Places where tipping isn't necessary:-

 If you are in Japan, just be careful that you do not tip at all, not only in restaurants but anywhere else too, it could be interpreted as an insult.
 It has been ages that Japan quite simply doesn't have a tipping culture, so trying to leave a gratuity could result in a fair amount of confusion

 Tipping is unexpected and unnecessary in China, simply speaking you don’t need to leave a tip.
 And just like Japan, it can be considered rude in some places.
 China has no tipping culture traditionally, though in some of the big, international destinations it is becoming more common, largely thanks to overseas visitors

 Tipping in Brazil is not common practice, partly because culturally it's not been done, but also because a 10 percent service charge is usually automatically added to your bill.
 Having said that, tips here are genuinely appreciated, even if they're not relied upon.
 However, tourists often tip small amounts for taxi and porter services, and restaurants will sometimes add a service fee to the bill, but it is not mandatory to pay.